Celebrate Black History Month in Indiana

 Indiana celebrates national Black History Month in February, coinciding with the birthdays of Abraham Lincoln and Frederick Douglass.
 The following are ideas for honoring this history:

 “Art & Soul at the Indianapolis Artsgarden” is the Arts Council‘s annual celebration of African-American art and artists in Indiana.
-This year’s offering kicks off Feb.
-1 with a line-up of music, featured artists and light refreshments.
+This year’s offering will feature a month-long lineup of music, poetry, storytelling, dance and visual art.

-Bloomington will host a month-long celebration with the theme “Black History Month – Bloomington Style: Lessons in Leadership.”
-For events and information, visit www.bloomington.in.gov/bhm.
+Bloomington will host a month-long celebration with the theme “Black History Month – Bloomington Style: Black Women in History & Culture.”
+For events and information, visit www.bloomington.in.gov/safe.